Sandra1525/Adding-Animation/README.md

 # Adding-Animation
 In this project
-I created a simple page,where a car will a ppear to move on a road.
+I created a simple page,where a car will appear to move on a road.
 The simple project is a perfect example of how animations can be made easily and quickly.